RakhithJK/dbeaver-dbeaver-wiki/ER-Diagrams.md

 ![](images/ug/ER-Diagrams-Editor.png)

 Entity Relation Diagrams (ERD) are graphic presentations of database entities and the relations between them.
-DBeaver allows the viewing diagrams of existing tables and whole database schemas, see [Database Structure Diagrams](Database-Structure-Diagrams).
+DBeaver allows you to view the diagrams of existing tables and whole database schemas, see [Database Structure Diagrams](Database-Structure-Diagrams).
 DB also allows the creation of custom diagrams, see
 [Custom Diagrams](Custom-Diagrams).
 By default DBeaver uses [IDEF1X](https://en.wikipedia.org/wiki/IDEF1X) notation.